Great photos are the key to selling products online.

 There are all sorts of softboxes available on the market.
 If you need a general-purpose softbox, get a square one.
 It not only replicates window lighting but also spreads light evenly.

 For flash guns and small light bulbs, a regular light stand will suffice.
-But for larger light sources such as monolights, use a C-stand made of heavy-duty aluminium alloy.
+But for larger light sources such as monolights, use a C-stand made of heavy-duty aluminum alloy.

 3. Set Up A Shooting Table

 A shooting table is a platform with a seamless background.
 Also known as a still life table, its primary use is for product photography.

 Building a shooting table for product photography is easy.
 All you have to do is get a table that is at least 4 ft (1.22 m) long.
 Set up your background stand behind it.
 You can then roll down the white seamless paper until it covers the entire surface of the table.

 4. Clean Up Your Product

 If the item you are photographing is dirty, you will find it challenging to clean it in Photoshop.
 To avoid this issue, take your time to wipe the surface of your product with a microfiber cloth.

 To remove dust, consider using a clean makeup brush or even an air blaster, which you see below.
 It releases a jet of air once you squeeze the rubber bulb.

 Since you are using a consistent light source, you can use the same camera settings every time.